OpenAI Compatibility¶

 Request Parameters¶

-The OpenAI-compatible endpoints support standard parameters from the body
+The OpenAI-compatible endpoints support standard parameters from the body argument:

-def run_chat_completion(self, model: str, messages: List[dict], body: dict) -> str:
+def run_chat_completion(self, model: str, messages: list[dict], body: dict) -> str:

 # Access additional parameters